 47. Practised with humility, the synodal style enables the Church to be a prophetic voice in today's world.
-"A synodal Church is like a standard lifted up among the nations (cf. Is 11: 12)" (Francis, Address for the Commemoration of the 50th Anniversary of the Institution of the Synod of Bishops, 17 October 2015).
-We live in an age marked by ever increasing inequalities; growing disillusionment with traditional models of governance; disenchantment with the functioning of democracy; increasing autocratic and dictatorial tendencies; and the predominance of the market model without regard for the vulnerability of people and of creation.
+"A synodal Church is like a standard lifted up among the nations (cf. Is 11:12)" (Francis, Address for the Commemoration of the 50th Anniversary of the Institution of the Synod of Bishops, 17 October 2015).
+We live in an age marked by ever-increasing inequalities; growing disillusionment with traditional models of governance, disenchantment with the functioning of democracy, increasing autocratic and dictatorial tendencies and the predominance of the market model without regard for the vulnerability of people and of creation.
 The temptation can be to resolve conflicts by force rather than by dialogue.
 Authentic practices of synodality enable Christians to be a critical and prophetic voice over against the prevailing culture.
 In this way, we can offer a distinctive contribution to the search for answers to many challenges faced by our contemporary societies in building the common good.

-48. The synodal way of living relationships can witness to the human need to be welcomed and recognized within a particular, concrete community.
+48. The synodal way of living relationships and a form of testimony offered to society.
+It is also a way of responding to the human need to be welcomed and recognised within a particular, concrete community.
 The practice of synodality is a challenge to the growing isolation of people and to cultural individualism, which the Church has also often absorbed, and it calls us to mutual care, interdependence and co-responsibility for the common good.
-Likewise, it challenges exaggerated forms of social communitarianism that suffocate people and prevent them from being agents of their own development.
-The willingness to listen to all, especially those who are poor, stands in stark contrast to a world in which the concentration of power tends to disregard those who are poor, the marginalized, minorities and the earth, our common home.
-Synodality and integral ecology both take on the character of relationality and insist upon us nurturing that which binds us together; this is why they correspond to and complement each other in regard to how the mission of the Church is lived out in today's world.
+Likewise, it challenges exaggerated forms of social communitarianism that suffocate individuals and prevent them from being agents of their own development.
+The willingness to listen to all, especially those who are poor, stands in stark contrast to a world in which the concentration of power tends to disregard those who are poor, the marginalised, minorities and the earth, which is our common home.
+Synodality and integral ecology both take on the character of relationality and insist upon us nurturing what binds us together; this is why they correspond to and complement each other concerning how the mission of the Church is lived out in today's world.